 INDEPENDENT STUDY (one-half credit; grades 10-12): This course is for the serious art student who desires to pursue a personal line of investigation or to build her personal portfolio.
 The scope and design of the course will be determined by the student and the instructor.
-Admission for independent study is done in consultation with, and by recommendation of the art teacher.
+The student will create a theme for the semester, and then create projects that are based on that particular theme.

 PHOTOGRAPHY (one-half credit; grades 10-12): An introductory course in both film and digital techniques.
 Photography will be explored as a medium for expression, discovery and communication.
-Students will learn to use a black and white darkroom, as well as a computer, to create prints.
-Elements of graphic design will be included.
-A film camera, one roll of film, photo paper, and digital camera/device with digital camera are needed.
-Digital camera is required.
+Students will learn to use a film camera, as well as a black and white photography darkroom to create prints.
+They will also study composition, lighting, and stop-motion photography, and create their own working cameras.
+Needed materials: a digital camera or phone with digital camera and a shoe box.